wilsonliaows/docs/connectors/quickbase.md

 *Adding application tokens*

-## Quickbase: Specifying datatree fields to display with the "Output field list"
+## Quickbase: Specifying Datatree Fields to Display with the "Output Field List"

 When your Quickbase table contains more than 150 fields, not all fields will be retrieved by Workato for performance optimization.
 For cases whereby your selected Quickbase table has massive, multi-layered tables and contains more than 150 fields, you would need to specify which fields you're interested in using in your recipe.